awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-required-permissions-function.md

 The following examples show inline policies for Lambda function execution roles\.
 To create an execution role and attach a permissions policy, see [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

 **Example IAM execution role inline policy for single user rotation strategy**
-For an [Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md), Secrets Manager creates the IAM execution role and attaches this policy for you\.
+For an [Rotate DB credentials](rotate-secrets_turn-on-for-db.md), Secrets Manager creates the IAM execution role and attaches this policy for you\.
 The following example policy allows the function to:
 + Run Secrets Manager operations for secrets that are configured to use this rotation function\.
 + Create a new password\.